DA1729/guitar-pedal/README.md

 ## License

-This project maintains the same license as the original VHDL implementation.
+This project is licensed under the **MIT License**, following the original terms of the VHDL implementation.

+- Original VHDL project by **Vladi & Adi** — *FPGA Design and Implementation of Electric Guitar Audio Effects* (TAU EE Senior Year Project).
+- SystemVerilog conversion and scripting infrastructure by **Daksh Pandey**, 2025.

+You are free to use, modify, and distribute this project under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for full details.